 Warren Buffett is arguably the most successful investor of our time.

-Over the last 10 years, this has amounted to more than $27 billion.
+Over the last 14 years, this has amounted to more than $37 billion in donations.

 One of the key foundations he contributes to is the Bill and Melinda Gates Foundation, as he has been a long time friend of Bill.

 Despite being one of the richest people in the world, Buffett is known for being very frugal.
 In fact, he still lives in his Nebraska home that is worth around $650,000 today.

 He could obviously afford a much more expensive home, but this is not his concern.

 Aside from drinking more Coca Cola than most teenagers do, eating Cheetos, and reading, Warren Buffett is a stock market investor.